ozdemre/RoboND-Perception/README.md

 ![alt text][image8]

-**One additional note**: To generate output.yaml file names automatically, I modified the pick_and_place_project.launch file by adding one extra rosparam which states the world number
+**One additional note**: To generate output.yaml file names automatically, I modified the pick_and_place_project.launch file by adding one extra rosparam which states the world number.
 This ROS parameter is called inside of the object_recognition.py function to generate output_*.yaml file.

 **My Comments**